tracelink/code-samples/authentication.md

 ![Postman Token](images/postman_token.png)

-3. Use exact json below as the payload body.
-You do not need to replace any values here.
+3. Use the json below as the payload body.
+Do not replace any values, including the ownerID.

 ```json
 {